r4yan2/peaks/README.md

 git clone --recursive https://github.com/r4yan2/peaks.git
 ```

-or if you have just downloaded the repository without the submodule
+or if you have just downloaded the zip archive of this repository without the submodule

 ```bash
 cd peaks/